Eumir Marcial: Amateur career

+Marcial started competitive boxing in hometown of Zamboanga City with his father Eulalio being his first coach.
+He competed in local fiesta tournaments such as the Golpe Golpe de Barangay.

-Marcial won the 2011 International Boxing Association (amateur) Junior World Championships in three years after he took up training for the first time.
+Marcial was invited to join the Philippine national team at age 14.
+His first international tournament was the 2011 IBA Junior World Championships in Astana, Kazakhstan where he won a gold medal in the light bantamweight division.
 He was awarded the Best Asia Youth Boxer of the Year in 2013.
 Marcial won the gold medal in his weight class at the 2015 Southeast Asian Games, and earned a silver medal in the ASBC Asian Confederation Boxing Championships."

 At the 2019 AIBA World Boxing Championships in Ekaterinburg, Russia, Marcial settled for silver in the middleweight category losing to Russian boxer Gleb Bakshi in the final bout.

 He failed to qualify for the 2016 Summer Olympics in Rio de Janeiro.
 However he managed to qualify for the 2020 Summer Olympics which was later postponed to 2021 due to the COVID-19 pandemic.

-He qualified for the Middleweight event for the 2020 Summer Olympics.
+He qualified for the Middleweight event for the 2020 Summer Olympics in Tokyo.
 He faced off against Algerian boxer Younes Nemouchi on Round of 16 as he won the round easily by a TKO.
 He advanced to fight Armenian boxer Arman Darchinyan by a KO after Darchinyan fell from Marcial's punch.
 Marcial was able to advance to the semifinals against Ukrainian boxer Oleksandr Khyzhniak and lost to a split decision.
 Marcial brought home a bronze medal as a result.

+Marcial was scheduled to compete at the 2026 Asian Games in Japan but later withdrew.
+He had recently scored a knockout victory over Omar Ulises Huerta in a professional bout.
+Although he would have been able to compete at the continental Games, Marcial determined that the short turnaround posed too great a risk to his health and safety.